PyChina/weekly/content/Issue/issue-394.md

 - [何时在Python中使用列表推导](https://pycoders.com/link/2899/web)
     + REAL PYTHON

 Python list comprehensions make it easy to create lists while performing sophisticated filtering, mapping, and conditional logic on their members.
-In this tutorial, you’ll learn when to use a list comprehension in Python and how to create them effectively.
+In this tutorial, you'll learn when to use a list comprehension in Python and how to create them effectively.

 (`是也乎:`